jpscaletti/moar/doc/source/index.md

 template: index.html

-Hi, this is Moar, a on-the-fly thubnailer library written in Python and MIT licensed.
+Hi, this is the documentation for **Moar**, a on-the-fly thubnailer library written in Python and MIT licensed.

 Your site design changes a lot, but that means manually generate new thumbnails for all the uploaded images.

 Not anymore.
-With **Moar** you can upload once and generate thumbnails on the fly, just changing a line in your templates.
+With Moar you can upload once and generate thumbnails on the fly, just changing a line in your templates.

 ```jinja
 <img src="{{ thumbnail(source, '200x100', ['crop', 50, 50]) }}" />